 - Quoted prices in active markets for identical assets or liabilities (level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (level 3).

-The following table presents the group's assets that are measured at fair value at 31st March 2021 and 2020.
+The following table presents the group's financial assets that are measured at fair value.